 History, tourist information, and nearby accommodation

 He landed at Saunton, at the mouth of the River Taw, and settled by the Caen stream, where he built the first church in Devon and gathered a sizeable following.
-A settlement grew up around the saint's church, and was called Brannockstood.
-This was later changed to Brantone, and eventually to the current Braunton.
+A settlement grew up around the saint's church and was called Brannockstood.
+This was later changed to Branton, and eventually to the current Braunton.

 Opposite the Museum on Caen street is the Braunton Countryside Centre, run by the North Devon Environmental Trust.
 The Centre aims to help visitors and locals alike learn to appreciate the unique environment and coastal habitat of North Devon through interactive displays, guided walks, lectures, and information displays.

 An unusual museum is the Museum of British Surfing, also on Caen Street, which aims to preserve the heritage of surfing in Britain through education and information about the sea and the history and practice of surfing in the UK.